Table of Contents

 - A trader can also consider putting a stop-entry just above the highest point in the bullish Pin Bar and below the lowest point in the bearish Pin Bar.

-- It is advisable to be cautious while putting a stop to loss, as beginners can easily misjudge the pattern, and sometimes the market may turn out to move quicker than expected.
+- It is advisable to be cautious while stopping loss, as beginners can easily misjudge the pattern, and sometimes, the market may move quicker than expected.

 Trading Pin Bars chart pattern and the Fibonacci Levels